 Lock away all medications and cleaning materials.

-Please use earthenware bowls.
+Please use earthenware or metal bowls.
 Plastic in particular gets scratched and supports the growth of bacteria and viruses and therefore the development of disease.

 Cover your cooker hob following use to prevent burns.